ever-co/ever-demand/README.md

 -   Modern & Open Platform for **On-Demand Economy**
 -   Supports Single-Store and Multi-Store / Multi-Vendor / Peer-to-Peer Marketplaces
 -   Everything Reactive, Real-Time and Blazing Fast!
 -   Headless Commerce framework, which allows different implementations of store-fronts, Admin UIs and client apps.
-Exposes rich GraphQL, REST and WS APIs.
+It exposes rich GraphQL, REST and WS APIs.
 -   Mobile ordering App for customers to make On-Demand orders (Hybrid / PWA, iOS and Android using Ionic / Ionic Native)
 -   Carrier (Driver) Mobile App for deliveries by carriers, drivers or service providers (iOS and Android using Ionic / Ionic Native)
 -   Customizing Shopping e-commerce Website for customers to make in-browser On-Demand purchases of food, goods or services
 -   Merchant Tablet App for Stores/Merchants/Warehouses to manage & track orders, organize deliveries, etc.
 -   Admin Website used to manage all platform features and settings in the single Web-based interface
--   Multi-language and culture settings accross Platform (i18N)
+-   Multi-language and culture settings across Platform (i18N)
 -   Products Catalogs (global and per Merchant) with Multiple Product Images
--   Inventory/Stock Management and Real-time Order Management/Processing accross the Platform
+-   Inventory/Stock Management and Real-time Order Management/Processing across the Platform
--   Deliveries/Shipping management and processing accross Platform (shipping with real-time location tracking for On-Demand orders)
+-   Deliveries/Shipping management and processing across Platform (shipping with real-time location tracking for On-Demand orders)
 -   Real-Time discounts, promotions and products/services availability updates
 -   Customers registration, Guest Checkouts, Invitations (optional)
 -   Gateway and Payment Processing (currently supported Payments Gateway - [Stripe](https://stripe.com))